The following are the 20 notes to the principal financial statements:

 |95X8276||Eisenhower Exchange Fellowship Program Trust Fund||Public Law No. 101-454|

 The Consular and Border Security Programs fund (CBSP) uses consular fee and surcharge revenue collected from the public to fund CBSP programs and activities, consistent with applicable statutory authorities.
 These fees and surcharges include Machine Readable Visa fees, Western Hemisphere Travel Initiative surcharges, Passport Security surcharges, Immigrant Visa Security surcharges, Diversity Visa Lottery fees, and Affidavit of Support fees.
-The CBSP fund is the largest dedicated collections program managed by the Department and is presented in a separate column in the table below.
+The CBSP fund is the largest dedicated collections program managed by the Department and is presented in a separate column in the table on the following page.

 |Balance Sheet as of September 30|